 —David Salt, G Magazine, 31 August 2009

-When reading breathless claims like the ones above it pays to remember that Melbourne’s public transport system already has more tracks per head of population than almost any other in the world, yet even now still caters for barely 10% of trips.
+When reading breathless claims like the ones above it pays to remember that Melbourne’s public transport system still has more tracks per head of population than most others in the world, yet even now still caters for barely 10% of trips.
 The idea that such a system would be ‘crippled’ by more passengers (with its implied suggestion that we cannot afford to have people switch from cars to public transport, even if they wanted to) would not be taken seriously in places with well-run systems.

 As another page demonstrates, if a randomly-selected number of people, equal to the current number of daily public transport patrons, were to switch from car to public transport tomorrow, this would not nearly double the number of train passengers arriving in the CBD in peak hour.
 Many of these extra passengers would not be using trains at all, and of those that would, most would travel only a few stations.
 It should not come as a surprise to anyone that the further out one lives, the less important the CBD is as an employment destination.
 This simple truth is obscured by the fact that current public transport use is dominated by the relative minority who do work in the CBD.

-The real irony, though, is that the claims of a capacity crisis almost never focus on the real bottlenecks in the system, namely the remaining single-track sections on the Werribee, Hurstbridge, Lilydale, Belgrave and Cranbourne lines, most of which are quite short and could be duplicated for relatively little cost.
-Instead the focus is on grandiose white elephants like a second set of tunnels under the CBD or a third track to Dandenong, involving high costs but relatively little benefit (and none whatsoever outside peak hour).
+The real irony, though, is that the claims of a capacity crisis almost never focus on the real bottlenecks in the system, namely the remaining single-track sections on the Altona, Upfield, Hurstbridge, Lilydale, Belgrave and Cranbourne lines, most of which are quite short and could be duplicated for relatively little cost.
+Instead the focus is on grandiose white elephants like third or fourth tracks to Dandenong, involving high costs but relatively little benefit (and none whatsoever outside peak hour).

 To see why we don’t have a capacity problem, even in peak hour, it suffices to examine the historical evidence.
 The map shown below was prepared for the 1929 Melbourne Town Plan, at a time when train patronage was almost as high as it is now, despite the population being smaller.
 Shown next to each line are the peak and off-peak train frequencies (for metro services only; some lines also carry country services but these are not counted in the frequencies shown).